How California’s Three Strikes Law Impacts Los Angeles Cases

 Can a Criminal Lawyer Help You Fight a Third Strike Charge?

-There are several legal and social consequences to third-strike convictions, including long-term incarceration, impacts on your family members, and long-lasting criminal records.
+There are several legal and social consequences of third-strike convictions, including long-term incarceration, impacts on your family members, and long-lasting criminal records.
 Just because you have been charged with a third strike does not mean all hope is lost.
 Criminal defense attorneys are available in Los Angeles to defend your rights and potentially reduce or dismiss the charges against you.

 Potential legal defense strategies that your criminal attorney may consider for your case could include the following: